German training ship Gorch Fock (1958): Renovations and repair problems

-On 1 September 2021 the Gorch Fock took to sea for the first time in six years for its first trial run after its extensive renovations.

-On 30 September 2021 the Gorch Fock will be returned to the German navy.
+On 1 September 2021 Gorch Fock took to sea for the first time in six years for her first trial run after her extensive renovations.
+On 30 September 2021 Gorch Fock returned to the German Navy.

 The figurehead

 The ship's figurehead was designed by Heinrich Schroeteler, a former World War II U-boat commander.
 The figurehead has been replaced on several occasions: